 Visual Tree Assessment (VTA)

 Sometimes we get a call from a homeowner who is concerned about only one or two trees.
-This inspection may take less than an hour, so don't hesitate to have us look at other trees on your property while we're there!
-Remember, you are paying by the hour, not "by the tree".
+This inspection may take less than an hour, so make use of us while we're there! -- don't hesitate to have us look at other trees on your property!
+Remember, you are paying by the hour, not "by the tree."

 Resistograph Testing

 Are you planning to replace your driveway or water lines?
-Putting up a rope swing or treehouse?
 We can advise you about the best way to get the work done and preserve your trees in the process.
-We do not write tree protection "prescriptions" required for construction permits in the City of Atlanta.
+Howewver, we do not write tree protection "prescriptions" where they are required for a construction permit.

 Reports